 Can I use coconut cream in place of creamed coconut?

-No, coconut cream will not work for this recipe due to its high water content.
-You need to use creamed coconut or coconut butter as these will solidify once set.
+No, coconut cream will not work for this recipe due to its high water content which will prevent the bars from setting properly.
+It also lacks the rounded flavor of creamed coconut or coconut butter.

 Stay in touch with me through social media @ InstagramPinterestTikTok, and Facebook.
 And if you like one of my recipes, tag me!